 Don’t punish.
 Don’t scold, shame, or publicly humiliate them.

 Don’t show a lot of emotion about it.
 Be very matter-of-fact.
 “It looks like you pooped in your diaper again.
 Remember, I’d like you to use the potty.
 Let’s go get you changed.”
-Be bland and boring during the diaper change so that it’s not something fun to look forward to.
+Be bland and boring during the diaper change.

 How do you get a child to poop in the potty?